yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 |-------|----------------|------------------------|------------------|-----------------|-------------|
 | input | 1 | 3 | 72 | 72 | BGR |

-Again, the only difference from what we did before is image height and image width.
+Again, the only difference from what we did before is image height and width.

 Copy and paste the code from `pose_estimation` function, and replace 456 to 72 and 256 to 72.

-the function looks like:
+The function looks like:

 ```python
 def text_detection(input_image):